 Abrasion occurs from towed bottom-contacting gear with some damage to benthic organisms and habitats.
 The extent, magnitude, and impact of mobile bottom-contacting fishing gear on the seabed and benthic habitats varies geographically across the Norwegian Sea.
 This gear type is used mainly on the shelf in the southern part of the ecoregion (Figure 12).
-Bottom trawling along the Norwegian continental slope is regulated through closed areas to avoid extended damage to fragile and vulnerable benthic communities and reef-building organisms.
+Bottom trawling along the Norwegian continental slope is regulated through closed areas to avoid extended damage to fragile and vulnerable benthic communities and reef-building organisms (vulnerable marine ecosystems, VMEs).
+The greatest threat to the VMEs is from bottom fishing activity.
+It has been estimated that about 50% of the area of VME in the Norwegian Sea and adjacent waters overlaps with known areas of bottom fishing activity, of which about 10% is estimated to be subject to relatively high fishing pressure (Buhl-Mortensen, et al., 2019).